Which Oil is Best for a Kidney Patient?

 Peanut Oil

 Peanut oil is made from peanuts.
-It has a slightly “nutty” flavor and contains mostly MUFAs and PUFAs in the form of oleic acid and linolenic acid
+It has a slightly “nutty” flavor and contains mostly MUFAs and PUFAs in the form of oleic acid and linolenic acid.

-One tablespoon of peanut oil contains 6 grams monounsaturated fat, 5 grams polyunsaturated fat, and 2.5 grams of saturated fat.
 This serving size of peanut oil also contains 11% of the daily recommended intake of vitamin E making it a good source of this nutrient.

 There are four types of peanut oil.
 They include: